5 Steps to Craft a Church Mission Statement

 Now that you have a draft, cut cut cut!
 Short phrases are memorable, and memorable phrases are effective.
 You’ll have plenty of opportunities to spell out your values in depth, but now is the time for brevity.

-Here are a few guidelines from our experience: 5-20 words Use < 12 letter words Don’t repeat words, if possible
+Here are a few guidelines from my experience: 5-20 words Use < 12 letter words Don’t repeat words, if possible

 The key to editing a mission statement is to cut out as much as possible without losing the core thrust.